-The disparity of pay
+The difference in pay

-- Equal pay means that men and women in the same employment performing equal work must receive equal pay, as set out in the Equality Act 2010.
+Means that men and women in the same employment performing equal work must receive equal pay, as set out in the Equality Act 2010.

-- The gender pay gap is a measure of the difference between men’s and women’s average earnings across an organisation or the labour market.
+Is a measure of the difference between men’s and women’s average earnings across an organisation or the labour market.
 It is expressed as a percentage of men’s earnings.

 In the Britain, there is an overall gender pay gap of 18.1%.

 Causes of the gender pay gap

 The causes of the gender pay gap are complex and can be overlapping.
 Factors include:

 Girls often do well at school, but tend to end up concentrated in employment sectors that offer narrower scope for financial reward.
 On the other hand, many of the highest paying sectors are disproportionately made up of male employees.